 We may recognize taxable income in excess of our economic income, known as phantom income, in the first years that we hold certain investments, and experience an offsetting excess of economic income over our taxable income in later years.
 As a result, U.S. stockholders at times may be required to pay U.S. federal income tax on distributions that economically represent a return of capital rather than a dividend.
 These distributions would be offset in later years by distributions representing economic income that would be treated as returns of capital for U.S. federal income tax purposes.
-Taking into account the time value of money, this acceleration of U.S. federal income tax liabilities may reduce a U.S. stockholder's after-tax return on his or her investment to an amount less than the after-tax return on an investment with an identical before-tax rate of return that did not generate phantom income.
-For example, if an investor with a 30% tax rate purchases a taxable bond with an annual interest rate of 10% on its face value, the investor's before-tax return on the investment would be 10% and the investor's after-tax return would be 7%.
-However, if the same investor purchased our capital stock at a time when the before-tax rate of return was 10%, the investor's after-tax rate of return on such capital stock might be somewhat less than 7% as a result of our phantom income.
+Taking into account the time value of money, this acceleration of U.S. federal income tax purposes.
+Taking into account the time value of money, this acceleration of U.S. federal income tax purposes.
+Taking into account the time value of return that did not generate phantom income tax liabilities may reduce a U.S. stockholder's after-tax return on his or her investment to an amount less than the after-tax return on an investment with an identical before-tax rate of return that did not generate phantom income.
 In general, as the ratio of our phantom income to our total income increases, the after-tax rate of return received by a taxable U.S. stockholder will decrease.
 If excess inclusion income from a taxable mortgage pool or REMIC residual interest is allocated to any U.S. stockholder that income will be taxable in the hands of the U.S. stockholder and would not be offset by any net operating losses of the U.S. stockholder that would otherwise be available.
-See "---Requirements for Qualification-Taxable Mortgage Pools and Excess Inclusion Income."
+See "-Requirements for Qualification-Taxable Mortgage Pools and Excess Inclusion Income."
 As required by IRS guidance, we would notify our stockholders if a portion of a dividend paid by us is attributable to excess inclusion income.
 We do not currently expect to generate excess inclusion income for our stockholders.